porterjamesj/website/content/hiking/lt23/day4/index.md

 {{< oneimage src="images/selfie.jpg" caption="My first selfie of the trip." >}}

-The clouds finally roll in and rob me of the sunset, so I went back to the shelter to cook dinner and sleep.
+The clouds finally roll in and rob me of the sunset, so I head back up to the shelter to cook dinner and sleep.
 Tomorrow I'll go into Manchester Center for my first resupply.

 ----

 Looking back on it, this was one of my most amazing days of the hike, and the first time I felt like "Wow, I'm really out here".

 I encountered two texts during the day that I'm including because I feel like they somehow reflect the experience.
-The shelter privy had a poem that someone wrote out and taped to the wall—[*The Ponds*](https://www.best-poems.net/mary_oliver/the_ponds.html), by Mary Oliver.
+The privy[^4] at the shelter had a poem that someone wrote out and taped to the wall—[The Ponds](https://www.best-poems.net/mary_oliver/the_ponds.html), by Mary Oliver.
 This part stuck with me:

 {{< rawhtml >}}
 <blockquote>